 Sadly, these narratives aren’t uncommon.
 According to federal campus safety data, 100 college campuses have had at least 10 reports of rape on their campuses in 2014.
 Topping this list, Brown University and the University of Connecticut each had 43 reported cases.

 According to the Department of Justice, sexual assault is “any type of sexual contact or behavior that occurs without the explicit consent of the recipient.”
-It covers a wide range of unwanted behaviors — up to but not including penetration — attempted against a victim’s will.
+It covers a wide range of unwanted behaviors — that don't have to necessarily include penetration — attempted against a victim’s will.
 This may include voyeurism, exposure to exhibitionism or inappropriate touching of a victim’s genitals.
 Current statistics estimate that one in five college women will be sexually assaulted at some point in their college careers.

 Though rape definitions and punishments vary state by state, most statutes define rape as a felony involving the nonconsensual oral, anal or vaginal penetration of a victim.
 Unsurprisingly, rape statistics vary widely depending on how the crime is defined and the tendency of women to not report the crime.
 However, most recent studies suggest that 27.5 percent of college women report experiences that meet the legal criteria for rape.